1. Who is protected by the Americans with Disabilities Act (ADA) and California’s Fair Employment and Housing Act (FEHA)?

 - Education to raise awareness and to debunk fears and stereotypes

 - An employee with epilepsy might seek disability education of co-workers and supervisors to raise awareness of how to respond if the employee has a seizure.

 - Transfer to a vacant position

-- An employee who is not able to perform the essential job functions of a current position may seek a transfer to a vacant position for which the employee is qualified.
-A transfer may also be appropriate where the employee remains qualified for the current position with accommodation, but the employee and the employer agree that a transfer is an appropriate modification.
+- An employee who is not able to perform the essential job functions of a current position might seek a transfer to a vacant position for which the employee is qualified.
+A transfer might also be appropriate where the employee remains qualified for the current position with accommodation, but the employee and the employer agree that a transfer is an appropriate modification.

 - Need for accommodation to perform the job;

 - Need for accommodation to avoid discipline or termination;

 - Whether you can get the accommodation;

 - Risk of loss of job or promotion;